San Gemini

-San Gemini is a comune (municipality) of c.
-5,000 inhabitants in the province of Terni in the Italian region Umbria, located about 60 km south of Perugia and about 10 km northwest of Terni.
+San Gemini is a comune (municipality) of in the province of Terni in the Italian region Umbria, located about 60 km south of Perugia and about 10 km northwest of Terni.

 San Gemini borders the municipalities of Montecastrilli, Narni and Terni.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

-The town is a well-preserved medieval burgh with two lines of walls, built over the remains of a small Roman center along the old Via Flaminia.
+The town is a well-preserved medieval burgh with two lines of walls, built along the old Via Flaminia.
 It is especially known for its mineral waters.

+Etymology

+San Gemini takes its name from Saint Gemine, a Benedictine monk said to have come to Italy from Syria around 790.
+He lived for several years in the monastery of Casuentino, not far from San Gemini, before dying on 9 October 815.

+After Saracen incursions into Umbria around 882, the inhabitants rebuilt their settlement on higher ground and transferred the saint's body there, choosing him as their principal patron.
+The town was thereafter known as Geminopoli and later as San Gemini.